To Our Patients:

 Welcome to NeuroPsych Wellness Center

-NeuroPsych Wellness Center is a Fairfax City Psychiatric Clinic dedicated to providing quality care for children, teens, and adults.
+NeuroPsych Wellness Center is a Fairfax City Psychiatric Clinic dedicated to providing quality mental health treatment for children, teens, and adults.
 Dr. Alok Kumar, M.D., founded NeuroPsych Wellness Center, PC with the mission to provide individualized, effective, and empathetic evaluation and treatment for patients.
 We understand that the circumstances that often lead to seeking psychiatric help may be sensitive in nature.
 One of our primary goals is to provide an evaluation, educational materials, and answers to many of your questions.
 We hope to make your experience at our clinic a positive one.

 Types of Mental Health Professionals